basecamp/bc3-api/README.md

 To talk with us and other developers about the API, [post a question on StackOverflow](http://stackoverflow.com/questions/ask) tagged `basecamp` or [open a support ticket](https://basecamp.com/support) if you need help from us directly.

 **Please note:** During this early access period (while this repo is private), please hold on with announcing your API integration publicly.
 Once we're fully public you can go for it.
-If you have questions about this please [email Nick](mailto:nick@basecamp.com).

 Compatibility with previous Basecamp APIs
 -----------------------------------------